joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-05-14-different-dice.md

 On first glance, there seem to be many states to track. each die can be $1$ through $4,$ so there are $4^4 = 256$ nominal states.

-Really, there are just six relevant meta-states:
+Really, there are just a few relevant meta-states:
 - the beginning $\textbf{S}$
 - two die are the same $\boldsymbol{aabc}$
 - three die are the same $\boldsymbol{aaab}$